chariot-dev/chariot/README.md

 #### Starting Chariot

-To start Chariot's webserver and utilize its backend, run the `run-core.sh` script.
+To start Chariot's webserver and utilize its backend, navigate to the `run` directory and run the `run-core.sh` script.

+`$ cd path/to/chariot/run`
 `$ bash run-core.sh`

 To start the Chariot GUI, run the `run-gui.sh` script.